gimlet-io/gimlet-documentation/src/pages/blog/how-to-implement-a-gitops-platform-with-flux-and-kustomize.md

 **5th July, 2021 UPDATE**

 This blog post uses Flux V1 which is deprecated now.
-Either head over [fluxcd.io](https://fluxcd.io/) for the official docs of Flux V2, or check out the most recent practice from Gimlet in the [Deploy your app to Kubernetes without the boilerplate](/docs/deploy-your-app-to-kubernetes-without-the-boilerplate) guide.
+Gimlet uses Flux V2, and you can get started [here](/docs).

 ---